Aspen Grove Dental Associates Challenge You to Take Your Best Shot – A How To Guide For Taking the Best Selfies

 - Selfie Sticks are for amateurs!

-Hold your camera at arm's length to avoid wide angle distortion and click away!
+Hold your camera at arm's length to avoid wide-angle distortion and click away!

 - Shoot in Landscape Mode

 Landscape mode is another way of saying horizontal format.
-So why shoot horizontal?
+So why shoot horizontally?
 If you think about it, most media and display devices are optimized for horizontal: computer screens, TV screens, social media banners, and of course video are all horizontal formats.
-So do yourself a favor, snap horizontally.
+So do yourself a favor, and snap horizontally.
 You won’t regret it.